stevenxchung/Artificial-Intelligence-Coursework/Coursera - Introduction to TensorFlow for AI/Week 1 - A New Programming Paradigm/01-week-1-notes.md

-# A New Programming Paradigm
+# Week 1 - A New Programming Paradigm

 In this first week we go over the basics of machine learning and TensorFlow